-The price of bitcoin keeps skyrocketing because people believe its price will keep shooting higher.
-It’s such an incredible gain, in fact, that C-suite execs can no longer afford to ignore bitcoin and its underlying technology — blockchain.
+Despite the rout, C-suite execs can no longer afford to ignore bitcoin’s underlying technology — blockchain.
 Neither can you.

 The following bitcoin stocks aren’t pure plays on the cryptocurrency and that’s what makes them attractive.
-Once bitcoin is no longer “cool,” there will be a massive correction, but not in companies that are diversified.
-And Blockchain, for what it’s worth, is another thing entirely.
+While bitcoin has undergone a massive correction, the bitcoin stocks that are diversified have been spared.